-Being excited about decision-making problems in complex operational environments, I spent past years as a postdoctoral associate in operations research at MIT.
-I also obtained my Ph.D. in applied mathematics from MIT.
+Being excited about decision-making problems in complex operational environments, I spent the past three years as a postdoctoral associate in operations research at MIT.

 Logistics and supply chain management: flexibility in manufacturing and inventory planning.